laravel/spark-docs/teams.md

     Spark::noAdditionalTeams();

+<a name="changing-how-spark-refers-to-teams"></a>
 ### Changing How Spark Refers To Teams

 By default, Spark uses the "/teams/" segment in URIs to refer to teams.
-However, you may easily customize this using the `prefixTeamsAs` method in the `register` method of your `SparkServiceProvider`:
+However, you may customize this using the `prefixTeamsAs` method in the `register` method of your `SparkServiceProvider`:

     Spark::prefixTeamsAs('bands');

 > Be sure to call this method in the `register` method of your service provider, as Spark will not function correctly if it is called in the `booted` method.
 Additionally, make sure you pass the plural, lowercase form of the word.

-To change the word used to refer to "teams" in views, you should update the `resources/lang/en/teams.php` language file.
+To change the word used to refer to "teams" in views, you should update the `resources/lang/en/teams.php` [language file](/docs/6.0/localization).

 <a name="accessing-the-users-teams"></a>
 ## Accessing The User's Teams

 The `CanJoinTeams` trait provides several methods to assist you in accessing a given user's teams.
-The trait defines a `teams` relation to the `App\Team` model which will allow you to iterate over all of the user's teams:
+The trait defines a `teams` relation to the `App\Team` model allows you to iterate over all of the user's teams:

     foreach ($user->teams as $team) {
         echo $team->name;